triangledirt/books/Lacy.md

 "Well let's go to the store.
 Did you find a store?"

 I had found a store.
 I had found several.
 But I found one who said they specialize in Glock, on their website, so we went to that one.
 I had done all kinds of research on what gun I wanted, picked it out all the way to the model, online.
 The G26 Gen4 in 9x19.
-The "Baby Glock".
+The "Baby Glock."
 Perfect for me.
 Some guy tries to stab me in the neck at Burger King, I'll kill the motherfucker.
 We'd need a concealed carry permit, but I'd done the research on that, too.
 I had no history of felonies, no history of mental illness.
 If I wanted to carry a gun, I could, and Ben and I both thought it was necessary, in this city.
 Some guy comes up and tries to rape me?
 Blam.
 Kill the motherfucker.

 - - - -